Universal Hitchin moduli spaces: Universal moduli spaces

 We fix a smooth oriented compact surface $\Sigma$.
 We also consider a connected semisimple complex Lie group $G$, with Lie algebra $\glie$, and fix an antiholomorphic involution $\tau$ of $G$ defining a maximal compact subgroup $K:=G^\tau\subset G$, with Lie algebra $\liek$.

 Let $E_G$ be a smooth principal $G$-bundle over $\Sigma$.
-Let $\DDD$ be the space of connection on $E_G$, equipped with the constant complex structure \eqref{eq:bfJ}.
+Let $\DDD$ be the space of connections on $E_G$, equipped with the constant complex structure $\mathbf{J}$ given by~\eqref{eq:bfJ}.
 Let $\JJJ$ be the space of complex structures on $\Sigma$ compatible with the given orientation.
 Consider the K\"ahler fibration $(\XXX \to \JJJ,\widehat{\boldsymbol{\omega}}_{\mathbf{J}})$ defined in Section \ref{ssec:potential}.
-Our aim in this section is to investigate the existence of a K\"ahler structure on $\XXX$ and quotients thereof, combining the minimal coupling for the connection $\Gamma^{\mathbb{J}}$ constructed in Proposition \ref{p:existenceGamma}, as considered in Section \ref{coupling}, with symplectic reduction.
-Difficulties will arise from Corollary \ref{cor:negative}, which shows that the associated symmetric tensor $\mathbf{g}_{\mathbb{J}} := \sigma(,\mathbb{J})$ is negative semi-definite along horizontal directions.
+Our aim in this section is to investigate the existence of a K\"ahler structure on $\XXX$ and on its quotients, by combining the minimal coupling associated with the connection $\Gamma^{\mathbb{J}}$ constructed in Proposition~\ref{p:existenceGamma}, as discussed in Section~\ref{coupling}, with symplectic reduction.
+Difficulties arise from Corollary~\ref{cor:negative}, which shows that the associated symmetric tensor $\mathbf{g}_{\mathbb{J}} := \sigma(,\mathbb{J})$ is negative semi-definite along the horizontal directions.

 In order to have some control in our construction, we need to impose the integrability condition $F_D = 0$.
 For this, we first construct a universal moduli space of flat $G$-connections, with a holomorphic fibration structure over Teichm\"uller space.
 The first step is to show that the flatness condition for $D \in \DDD$ is compatible with the natural group of symmetries in the present context: there is an extended complex gauge group of symmetries, acting on $\XXX$ and preserving the complex structure, defined by an extension